 - Copy the public key (default is

 id_rsa.pub) to the

-/root/.ssh/authorized_keysfile of all servers in the cluster, including the NGINX server (unless another load-balancing service will be used).
+/root/.ssh/authorized_keysfile of all servers in the cluster, including the Load Balancer (unless another load-balancing service will be used) and Redis Cache Server.
 This MUST be the root authorized_keys.

 Install the necessary dependencies on the Gluu Cluster Manager machine:

 on Ubuntu 16#